aearns/printf/README.md

+This is a collaboration between Bernice Quarshie and Enoch Amenu

 Description
 This team project is part of the first year curriculum of ALX School. _printf replicates the C standard library printf() function.